NASA ASTRONAUT—DONALD PETTIT

 Dustin: Don, seriously thank you for taking the time.
-We know your a busy man and a very important man.
-Even just this conversation has changed my life and I can't wait for other people to hear this conversations, 'cause I'm sure you're changing lives all over the world and all over the universe.
+We know you're a busy man and a very important man.
+Even just this conversation has changed my life, and I can't wait for other people to hear this conversation, 'cause I'm sure you're changing lives all over the world and all over the universe.

 Dustin: That's our next interview.